daniel-furman/lwMCMC/README.md

 :---------------------------------:|:----------------------------------------:
 ![](examples/data/ice_corner.png) | ![](examples/data/ice_scatter.png)

 Recovered parameter constraints for power law flow model for ice sheets (near-surface depths).
 In the grid "corner" plot, the entries reveal the 1-dimensional posterior distributions of our parameters, as well as the pairwise projections alongside one and two sigma error contours.
-We set a prior on the power law exponent from the ice physics literature 1.8 +- 0.225 to generate our estimate 1.70 +- 0.17.
+With the 1.8 +- 0.225 prior on the power law stress exponent, the inferred slope parameter is 1.70 +- 0.17.

 ## Example 2: Simulation of Particle Decay